 Muscular Superheroes: Agonists, Antagonists, Synergists and Stabilizers

-What are muscle agonists and antagonists?
-Watch the short video below and review them with a little help from Batman and Robin.
+What are agonist and antagonist muscles?
+Watch the short video below and review them with a bit of help from Batman and Robin.

 Muscular Superheroes: Agonists, Antagonists, Synergists and Stabilizers